spandian-godaddy/vps4/doc/getting_started.md

     mvn initialize flyway:migrate
     ```
 - any future migrations can be applied with `mvn initialize flyway:migrate` in `vps4/core`
+- if you happen to get an error regarding `vhfs-sysadmin-common-lib` contact a team member to help you get a copy of the version we use from artifactory since HFS deleted it.

 ## Maven Configuration